tankh99/tp/docs/UserGuide.md

    1. Must be in the format of yyyy-MM-dd HH:mm.
    2. END_DATETIME must be after START_DATETIME.

+The screenshot below show a successful filter appointments using both date time range:

+The screenshot below show a successful filter appointments using one date time range:

+The screenshot below show a unsuccessful filter appointments due to invalid date time range:

 ### Editing an appointments: `edita`

 Edits an appointment in CogniCare using the specified appointment index.